-This represents a staggering 120% increase compared to 2017, when the market was worth about $50 billion.
+(KPMG and GlobalNewswire) This represents a staggering 120% increase compared to 2017, when the market was worth about $50 billion.
 The spike was mainly due to a few massive buyout deals like Vantiv’s $12.86 billion acquisition of WordPay, which made Vantiv one of the biggest fintech companies in the world.
 By 2023, the global fintech market is expected to be worth $306 billion.

-- Half of banking customers globally are now using fintech firms
+9. Half of banking customers globally are now using fintech firms.

 Mobile Payment Statistics

-- By 2020, 90% of smartphone users will have made a mobile payment.
+11. This year, 90% of smartphone users will make a mobile payment.

-This represents a 13.5% year-over-year increase, and has great implications for fintech market size.
+(eMarketer) This represents a 13.8% year-over-year increase, and has great implications for fintech market size.
 Smartphone users are becoming increasingly comfortable scanning QR codes and using near field communication (NFC) technology to complete mobile transactions.
 This year, the number of mobile payment users is forecasted to reach 38%.

-- Global use of mobile payments is forecast to increase to 28% in 2022, surpassing credit cards and cash.
+20. Global use of mobile payments is forecasted to increase to 28% in 2022, surpassing credit cards and cash.